 - Fusion.
 To fuse the vertebrae together permanently, the surgeon places the bone graft material between the vertebrae.
 Metal plates, screws or rods may be used to help hold the vertebrae together while the bone graft heals.

 After spinal fusion

 A hospital stay of two to three days is usually required following spinal fusion.
-Depending on the location and extent of your surgery, you may experience some pain and discomfort but the pain can usually be well-controlled with medications.
+Depending on the location and extent of your surgery, you may experience some pain and discomfort but the pain can usually be controlled well with medications.

 After you go home, contact your doctor if you exhibit signs of infection, such as: